monty-king/basic-chatroom/README.md

 # MultiRoom Chat
 This is a "game" where there are multiple chatrooms.
-Each room has different functionality where you can do different things.
+Users may freely move between chatrooms.

 See the SOW file for an idea of implementation

-There are no third party libraries needed for this project.
+There are no third party libraries needed for this project, it can be run natively on the CS machines

 To start the chatroom:
 1. To start the server: python3 server.py -p PORT